Zebebles/discordjs-bot-framework/README.md

              description: "sends hello in the channel", //this will show in the help message guildOnly : true, //any command that refers to a guild with the discord.js library will crash if it triggered in a dm channel.
 This prevents that
 	     reqArgs: true, //if your command requires any args after the command, this will add them as msg parameters
-	     reqUser: true, //if your command requires an @mentioned user, this will find them add them as msg parameters });
+	     reqUser: true //if your command requires an @mentioned user, this will find them add them as msg parameters });
     }